HexagonCore/get-ngrok-tunnel-info/README.md

 Do you like this?
 Hit that ⭐!
 Use the star button as way to show us, that it works
-Fork and pull requests are welcome of course
+Forks and pull requests are welcome of course